Soon it may not be.

 What about self-protection and gun control?

-And privacy.
+Then there’s privacy.
 Nothing protects online digital privacy like encryption.

 “ You invade my privacy, it’s nothing.
 I try to get it back, it’s a crime.
 It’s not that I have something to hide.
 I have nothing I want you to see. ”